 In a food processor, blend together rice mixture, soaking liquid, butter, lard, salt and pepper until paste starts to form; set aside.

-Heat oil in a large skillet set over medium skillet; cook onion, red pepper, tomatoes and garlic for 5 to 8 minutes or until very tender.
+Heat oil in a large skillet set over medium heat; cook onion, red pepper, tomatoes and garlic for 5 to 8 minutes or until very tender.
 Stir in chorizo, turkey and Sazon seasoning; cook for 8 to 10 minutes or until meat starts to brown.
 Stir in remaining broth; bring to boil.
 Reduce heat to medium; cook for 12 to 15 minutes or until liquid is absorbed.
 Let cool completely.

 Place 3 tbsp rice paste in center of each corn husk.
 Press gently to spread rice mixture.
 Place 1 tbsp meat filling in center.
 Fold sides of corn husks inward, then fold over top and bottom edges to form package; tie with kitchen string.